Indirect Speech in Spanish Grammar

 What is estilo indirecto?

-Reported speech or indirect speech (el estilo indirecto) is when we repeat what another person has said without directly quoting it.
+Indirect speech or reported speech (el estilo indirecto) is when we repeat what another person has said without directly quoting it.

 This means that we often have to adapt or change certain parts of speech such as pronouns, tenses and time and place markers to reflect that we are only reporting what was said, not repeating it word-for-word.